Boulder Station: History

 Boulder Station was built on 27 acre located at the northeast corner of Lamb Boulevard and Boulder Highway.
 The site was chosen by Station Casinos in 1986, as the company believed that the east side of the Las Vegas Valley was under served.
 The site was also chosen because of its easy access from the nearby Interstate 515.

-Boulder Station was designed by Marrnell Corrao Associates, construction mangier was Chanen Construction Company Inc. of Phoenix.
+Boulder Station was designed by Marrnell Corrao Associates, construction manager was Chanen Construction Company Inc. of Phoenix.
 Groundbreaking of the $85 million Boulder Station began on August 5, 1993.
 Attendees at the groundbreaking ceremony included Las Vegas mayor Jan Laverty Jones and Nevada governor Robert Miller.
 The project was expected to employ 1,700 people, with approximately 260 employees from the Palace Station expressing an interest in being transferred to the new property.
 The 15-story hotel tower was expected to be topped off in March 1994, and the project's ultimate cost was $103 million.
 Boulder Station was the first project that Station Casinos CEO Frank Fertitta III oversaw from its conception to its completion.

 Boulder Station's roadside neon sign had been activated by early August 1994, ahead of the property's opening.
 It was the largest freestanding sign along Boulder Highway.
 The sign included the world's largest color screen, measuring 8000 sqft and being visible for more than two miles away, including downtown Las Vegas.
-The sign included 75,000 incandescent light bulbs.
-The total weight of the sign was 1,500 tons, and the creation of the sign's footings required 58 trucks to pour concrete constantly over a seven-hour period.
+The screen was manufactured in Canada by Adtronics Signs Ltd. The total weight of the sign was 1,500 tons, and the creation of the sign's footings required 58 trucks to pour concrete constantly over a seven-hour period.

 Boulder Station opened on August 23, 1994, with a fireworks show.
 It was the first new hotel-casino to open on the east side of Las Vegas since 1979.
 Boulder Station included 300 hotel rooms and a 75000 sqft casino with 2,200 slot and video poker machines, 44 table games, and a 10-table poker room.
 The casino also included a 70-seat keno lounge and a 240-seat race and sportsbook.
 The 44 table games were located in a casino pit accompanied by stained glass murals depicting 19th century trains.
 The railroad-theme was shared by its sister property, the Palace Station.
 Boulder Station's design consisted of Victorian architecture, and the resort totaled 252000 sqft.
 The casino included the 270-seat Railhead Saloon, featuring live music.
 Also included were five restaurants and eight fast-food eateries.
 Among the five restaurants was a 522-seat buffet.
 In January 1995, Travel Holiday named the casino's The Broiler restaurant among the best restaurant values in the United States.
-Within three weeks of its opening, the hotel had a 93 percent occupancy rate.
+It is popular for its steak and seafood.